brpx/cathode-scraps/README.md

 Cathode's engine is slightly based on [X-ray][1] with changes.
 X-ray is an excellent and modern web scraper known for its flexible schema, composable API and modular architecture.
 Its [query syntax][2] is based on enhanced jQuery-like strings.

+## cathode-cli

+[cathode-cli][8] is a command line tool that uses Cathode's API and helps developers to build and test their scrap formulas.

 [1]: https://github.com/lapwinglabs/x-ray
 [2]: https://github.com/lapwinglabs/x-ray/#selector-api
 [3]: http://api.jquery.com/category/selectors/